microprediction/offline/README.md

 ## offline
-Demonstrates one pattern for offline estimation of time series models using GitHub actions
+A model repository that updates itself using github actions

 ### What it does